 In the Lifetime of the Buddha

 The greedy carpenter was an earlier birth of Devadatta, a disciple of the Buddha who became his nemesis.
 He left the Buddha’s brotherhood with many disciples to set up his own order and declared that he too was a Buddha.
-The real Buddha sent two of his top disciples, Sariputta and Moggallana, to preach to those wayward disciples, and while Devadatta was asleep most of them left and returned to the Buddha’s fold.
+The real Buddha sent two of his top disciples, Sariputta and Moggallana, to preach to those wayward disciples, and while Devadatta was asleep most of them chose to return to the Buddha’s fold.

-The cruel and compassionate demons were earlier births respectively of Kokalika, a disciple of the Buddha who left to follow Devadatta, and Sariputta.
+The compassionate and cruel demons were earlier births respectively of Sariputta and Kokalika, a disciple of the Buddha who became one of Devadatta’s most devoted followers.